Charly Clive on Her Role in Pure, OCD, and Finding Humour in Difficult Times

 I’m hoping to go back to some comedy stuff for a little bit, as well as some nice projects in the pipeline!
 We’re also reviving the Edinburgh show that got me discovered for the role in 'Pure', and we’re bringing it to the Soho Theatre in April – which I’m really excited about!

-‘Pure’ airs every Wednesday at 10pm on Channel 4, and the whole series is now available as a box set on All4.
+‘The whole series of Pure is now available as a box set on All4.
 ‘Britney’ is at the Soho Theatre 18 to 20 April.
 Book tickets here.
 For more from Charly, follow her on Twitter